itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.4.2 =
+- Fixed a problem with the validation check when the link type was set to URL in Design Title and an HTML format string was entered.
+- Fixed a bug in displaying updated results when setting the title type to date in Design Title.
+- Fixed Design Checkbox so that the cursor becomes a pointer when hovering over the label (front-end only).
+- When flexbox was selected in the Design Group, a feature was added to allow wrapping.
+- Organized the function to fit to parent element in the core/image extension.
+- It is now possible to set padding and margins around the outer border of a Design Group.

 = 1.4.1 =
 - The absolute position setting in the Design group now allows you to set center alignment vertically and horizontally.
 - Fixed a bug where the focus would be lost while entering the Design Title title and it would become impossible to enter the title.